Local Convergence Analysis of ADMM for Nonconvex Composite Optimization: Examples

-The figure \ref{Fig.1} displays the average results over 50 independent runs with random initial points $(y^0,\lambda^0)$ satisfying $\beta^2\|y^0\|^2+\|\lambda^0\|^2\leq \frac{1}{2}$ for different $\beta>2$.
+Figure \ref{Fig.1} displays the average results over 50 independent runs with random initial points $(y^0,\lambda^0)$ satisfying \eqref{the:initial} in Proposition \ref{prop:local-convergence} with $\Lambda_{\beta}=[-\frac{1}{2},\frac{1}{2}]$ for different $\beta>2$.
 This figure clearly shows that the ADMM iteration \eqref{alg:classical ADMM1} converges linearly in this case, which aligns with the local linear convergence guarantee of Proposition \ref{prop-linear}.
-Notably, this convergence is not covered by the existing ADMM convergence results, as the problem is nonconvex and $C\neq\mathbb{R}$.
+Notably, this convergence is not covered by the existing ADMM convergence results, as the problem is nonconvex and \(\mathcal C\neq\mathbb R^n\).

-\end{example}
+\FloatBarrier \end{example}

-Next, we provide two analytic examples to show the tightness of our local convergence analysis.
+Next, we provide two illustrative examples to show the tightness of our local convergence analysis.

 \begin{example} Consider the problem